What separates a good leader from a great one?

 Defensiveness can erode not only the trust, but the confidence you've developed with your team.
 Green outlines a variety of ways defensiveness can hurt your ability to lead by:

 - Breaking trust

-- Impairing your reputation and lower respect
+- Impairing your reputation and lowering respect

 - Leaving your employees feeling frustrated and ignored

 - And, of course, keeping you from benefiting from the feedback itself